Skip to main content

 Now you can get around this with the delta CI feature.

-When this feature is enabled, the CI job will take all the differences of the components between:
+When the Delta CI feature is enabled, the CI job will take all the differences of the components between:

 • your latest commit in your Git source and

-• the commit that was in the most recent successful CI deployment from this Git branch
+• the commit that was in the most recent successful CI deployment from this Git source branch

-And it will deploy these differences to the target org.
+And then it will deploy all these differences to the target org (of the CI job).

-The metadata filter and the package.xml filtering still applies in this case, so make sure the delta changes you are making to git branch is within the metadata filter types.
+The metadata filter and the package.xml filtering still applies in this case, so make sure the delta changes you are making to git branch are within the metadata filter specified in your CI job settings.

-This was a feature requested by our users, so if you have any other ideas please let us know!
+This was a feature requested by our users, so if you have any other ideas on how we can improve Delta CI, please let us know!

 All git providers are supported for this feature, including custom git connections.